Colonial architecture at sunset — heritage

 the Dominican Republic

 The Tavares family's contributions extend well beyond commerce.
-From the halls of government to the founding of industry associations, from stabilizing democratic institutions to pioneering the free trade zone regime that transformed the national economy, the family's legacy is inseparable from the modern history of the Dominican Republic.
+Through both paternal and maternal lines, the family descends from founding figures of the Dominican Republic itself — including Francisco del Rosario Sánchez, one of the three Founding Fathers of the nation, and President Ulises Francisco Espaillat.
+From the halls of government to the founding of industry associations, from stabilizing democratic institutions to pioneering the free trade zone regime that transformed the national economy, the family's legacy is inseparable from the very founding and modern history of the Dominican Republic.
+The full story is told in Bulle (2021), the family memoir now in its third printing.

 Juan Tomas Tavares Julia